xTool O1 Omni Explained: Every Model Compared (What Each Can & Can't Print)

 One UV head plus one dedicated fabric head.
 This is the only edition where the 4-in-1 claim fully applies: UV and UV DTF for hard goods, plus DTG for cotton garments and DTF for polyester, blends, and nylon.
 For a shop that wants one design to become an acrylic sign, a tumbler, and a t-shirt, this is the machine — and it's the reason many buyers who "only wanted UV" end up here anyway, just to keep the apparel door open.

 Trade-offs to know going in: it skips the fluorescent and flexible-white inks (Dual-Head exclusives), it has one UV head instead of two, dark garments require pretreatment for DTG, and DTF requires a heat press.
-On durability: under proper conditions, DTG prints are commonly rated for roughly 30–50 washes, and quality DTF transfers for 50 or more.
+On durability: under proper conditions, xTool rates DTG prints for roughly 35–50 deep washes, and quality DTF transfers for 50 or more.

 What About Maintenance and Clogging?